 Mainly from IPL media rights, sponsorships, and match revenues.

-4. Which cricket board is second richest after BCCI?
+4. Which cricket board is the second richest after the BCCI?

 Cricket Australia (CA) is the second richest.